Wrabness: Wrabness Nature Reserve

 Wrabness Nature Reserve is a Local Nature Reserve that was designated in 1993.
 It covers 52 acre on the banks of the Stour Estuary, a 2,523 hectare biological and geological Site of Special Scientific Interest which stretches from Manningtree to Harwich in Essex and Suffolk.
 The site was once a former mine depot established in 1921 by the Ministry of Defence.
 It was closed in 1963.
 Following closure, a number of planning applications were put forward (including an application for a prison in 1968 and 1989).
 The site was saved from closure when it was bought by Wrabness Nature Reserve Charitable Trust in 1992.
 The site has now been taken over by the Essex Wildlife Trust.

 This site has grassland, marsh, scrub and woodland.
 It has a diverse bird life, such as yellowhammers, whitethroats, song thrushes and short-eared owls.
 There are also winter visitors including black-tailed godwits, grey plovers and turnstones.
 Plants include corn mints and hairy buttercups, and there is a wide variety of invertebrates.
 The grassland is grazed to prevent the vegetation from becoming too coarse.

-There is access from Whitesheaf Lane.
+There is access from Wheatsheaf Lane.